 Hola!
 As part of our regular IVHQ program visits, we traveled to our volunteer program in Costa Rica to catch up with our local team, meet with our volunteers, and to see the impact our volunteers are having on the ground.
-If you’re thinking about volunteering in Costa Rica in 2020.
+If you’re thinking about volunteering in Costa Rica in 2021 or 2022.
 We trust this blog will guide your planning!

 Thinking about going Volunteering in Costa Rica?

 Whether you’re taking a gap year, volunteering abroad or just looking for a worthwhile holiday with a difference, embarking on IVHQ’s 2021 / 2022 Costa Rica volunteer program offers a meaningful way to explore Central America while making a genuine impact in the local community.

 About IVHQ’s Costa Rica Volunteer Program 2021 & 2022

 Volunteering in Costa Rica with IVHQ is an excellent opportunity for volunteers to provide hands-on support to community development projects while being immersed in the local culture alongside other international volunteers.

 Our 2021 & 2022 Costa Rica volunteers can choose from diverse range of volunteer opportunities including teaching english, childcare work, sea turtle conservation, healthcare, and construction and renovation work.
 There is volunteer work suitable for all kinds of volunteer travelers.

 - IVHQ’s Costa Rica volunteer program is mostly based in the capital San Jose.
 Some projects are based in Manuel Antonio on the Pacific coast, the Sea Turtle Conservation Volunteers are based on the Pacific and Caribbean coasts and the Sustainable Eco-Agriculture Project is based in a community coffee plantation in the central highlands.

 - Program durations are flexible and can choose to volunteer from 1 to 24 weeks.